Category Archives: Billiards Movies

 Extraction, USA

-According to IMDB, Extraction USA is in post-production, having already shown at a few festivals and snagged some awards.
+Extraction USAAccording to IMDB, Extraction USA is in post-production, having already shown at a few festivals and snagged some awards.
 So, fingers crossed that we’ll soon get to watch Mike Yonts’ movie about two women, a single mom bartender (Marni) and a drifter (Steph), who hatch schemes to hustle the town’s elite in billiards.
 But when the women uncover a drug ring with the potential for a much bigger score, they believe it presents a path to escape the town of Extraction.
-Learn more on the film’s website and check out the film’s trailer.
+Update: this movie has since been released.
+See my review here.

 Sapphire